 - Many routine school activities and services no longer have any restrictions or specific guidance.

 Schools may continue with these activities as they normally would.
 These include activities and services such as, but not limited to:

 - Field trips

-- Performance activities

-- Physical activities

 - Diploma exams

 - Provincial Achievement Tests

 - Visitors to the schools

 - Food services

-- Student transportation

 - Work experience

 - Ceremonies and celebratory events

 - International student programs